Judson College (Alabama): History

+In 2022, the school's archives were transferred to Samford University, a sister school, founded in Marion which relocated to Birmingham in 1887.
+In 2024, court documents showed that Judson College had filed for Chapter 11 bankruptcy, three years after initially planning to do so.

+Campus

-The principal building of the campus is Jewett Hall, the third of this name.
-The first Jewett Hall, built in 1840, was a four-story Greek revival building named after Milo P. Jewett.
+The principal building of the campus at the time of the school's closure was Jewett Hall, the third of this name.
+The first Jewett Hall, built in 1840, was a four-story Greek Revival building named after Milo P. Jewett.
 It was destroyed by fire in 1888.
 The rebuilding of Jewett Hall was begun that same year.
 In 1947 the dome was hit by a lightning strike and fire consumed the building.
 Rebuilding efforts began almost immediately, and funds were raised by the sale of bricks from the rubble.
-A third fire occurred in the attic of this building as mattresses were lit on fire, but the fire was put out without much damage to the building.
+A third fire occurred in the attic of this building as mattresses were lit on fire, but the fire was put out with little damage to the building.

 Other notable buildings on campus include A. Howard Bean Hall, a former Carnegie library which now houses the Alabama Women's Hall of Fame as well as 2 classrooms, the Alumnae Auditorium, and the Women's Missionary Union residence hall.